 Discerning structural progression with that all-consuming guitar harmony –it’s 1991, but Chuck Schuldiner was already crafting that musical transformation of Death.
-Chiseled with mathematical precision these riffs can be overwhelming.
+Chiseled with mathematical precision, these riffs can be overwhelming.
 Add some layering and complex transformations to the mix, and Death successfully exacts an emotional toll on their listeners.
 A musical arrangement so aggressive and poignant — baffling how such contradictions can gracefully coexist.

-A revisiting of this album was purely accidental.
-Was driving up the Cascade Loop for a quick weekend hike and Death started playing on the radio.
+A revisiting of this classic album was purely accidental.
+I was driving up the Cascade Loop for a quick weekend hike and Death started playing on the radio.
 A drive through the tunnels with “Lack of Comprehension” on stereo was one of those fine death metal moments.
 An uneventful afternoon hike with stunning PNW visuals — but in my head, Death’s riffs were still playing in an endless loop.